hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

 * All exercises from above lessons have been put together in R script format.
 * Add your solutions to the exercises in the downloaded `.R` file. **Upload the R script files** to [Dropbox](https://www.dropbox.com/request/p4uMpuaZodXF8UFZNIwp).
 * [Email us](mailto:hbctraining@hsph.harvard.edu) about questions regarding the homework that you need answered before the next class.
+  * *This is the best way to reach us if you are having any **technical issues** that prevent you from moving forward with the lessons*
-* Post questions that you would like to have reviewed in class here.
+* Post questions that you would like to have reviewed in class [here](https://PollEv.com/hbctraining945).
+  * *This space is reserved for questions about concepts covered and big picture questions*

 ---